shrihari-prakash/microservice-starter/README.md

 APIs are classified into three categories:

+The file `src\service\api\api.ts` is used to setup routing to different API sections.
+By default, there is just a `/system` router which will return some stats about the process.
+You can add a folder similar to `system` to create other APIs.
+APIs are classified into three types:

-- Client API: Accessible by tokens acquired through `client_credential` grant in Liquid.
-Sample API present in `src\service\api\system\client-api`
+- Client API: Accessible by tokens acquired through client_credentials grant in Liquid.
+Starts with the prefix `/client-api`.
-- Delegated API: Simply to be put outside the `client-api` or `admin-api` folder.
-These are accessible by tokens acquired through `authorization_code` grant in Liquid.
+- Delegated API: Simply put outside the `client-api` or `admin-api` folder.
+These are accessible by tokens acquired through authorization_code grant in Liquid.
-- Admin API: Accessible by tokens acquired through `authorization_code` grant in Liquid.
+- Admin API: Accessible by tokens acquired through authorization_code grant in Liquid.
 Not much different from Delegated APIs, but simply put in the `admin-api` folder to explicitly state that these APIs can do some elevated actions.
-Sample API present in `src\service\api\system\admin-api`.
+Starts with prefix `/admin-api`.

+It is recommended that you checkout the `src\service\api\system` folder to see an example of how to build these APIs.

 ### Scope Management